FOLLOW US

 Taxis

-Avoid travelling in unmarked or unmetered taxis, as there have been incidents of sexual assault and robbery against foreigners.
+Avoid travelling in unmarked or unmetered taxis, as there have been incidents of sexual assault and robbery against foreign nationals.
 In marked taxis, make sure someone knows where you are and try to take a note of the taxi’s number.

 Disputes over taxi fares can quickly escalate.
 Any physical altercation could lead to detention regardless of who is to blame.
 Insist on paying the metered fare and ask for a receipt.
 The receipt should have the taxi number on it.